Tshobohwa/palmapp_mobile/README.md

 # palmapp_mobile

-palmapp is a mobile application that helps the user to manage and supervise the activity made in a palm field, those activities include
+PalmApp is a mobile application that helps users manage and supervise activities conducted in a palm field.
+These activities include:
 - Harvesting
 - Weeding
 - Manual weeding